apisec-inc/documentation/docs/Reports.md

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/168322542-159c350b-b8a8-4650-bb9a-584e4ac64830.png" />

-If a user intends to re-test the category for a particular resource then `click` on the green box.
+If you need to re-test the category for a particular resource then `click` on the green box.
 Select the environment -> Select Scanner -> `click` Scan

-Please note that the categories with 'N' status cannot be re-assessed.
+*the categories with 'N' status cannot be re-assessed.

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/168322552-b41cf272-f961-4386-9288-ad15aa20fa67.png" />

 The important feature on this page is the 'Download as Excel' button at the bottom right corner of the page.

-Below is the view of Excel.
+Below is an example of the Excel file.

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/168322557-1ba15faa-4fe4-449b-a5d7-9b5531c07546.png" />